Standard Floor Screed

 Floor screed for underfloor heating – more and more homeowners are opting for underfloor heating which uses electric elements or water pipes to heat the space.
 When installing underfloor heating systems the elements or pipes are encased in a layer of floating floor screed which incorporates the thermal insulation layer.
 A good quality screed should be used for this if the potential of the heating system is to be maximised.

 How thick should the floor screed be?

-This will always be dependant on screed used.
+This will always be dependent on screed used.
 As a general guide for a traditional 1:4 screed the following minimum thicknesses apply:

 - Bonded screed: 25mm

 - Underfloor heating screed thickness: 65mm